JoshW-dev/insider-alert/README.md

 ### Planned features:
 - Send notifications via twilio when the specified trading activity is detected.
 - Scrape additional stock info
+- Optimize searched insider trends by back testing past trades
+- Set up chatbot to answer questions about stocks and trading

 ## Project Structure
 - app.py: This is the main Flask application file.
 It reads data from a CSV file and passes it to the home.html template.